w3c/specberus/README.md

 * `delivererIDs`: ID(s) of the deliverer(s); an `Array` of `Number`s.
 * `editorIDs`: ID(s) of the editor(s) responsible for the document; an `Array` of `Number`s.
 * `informative`: Whether the document in informative or not.
-* `rectrack`: Whether the document in on REC track or not.
 * `process`: The process rules link.
 * `sameWorkAs`: The previous shortlink if any.
 * `implementationFeedbackDue`: The implementation review date for CRs.
 * `prReviewsDue`: The review date for PRs.
 * `implementationReport`: Implementation report link for CRs, PRs and RECs.
 * `errata`: The errata link of the document.
-* `substantiveChanges`: Whether the document is a REC and has proposed changes
+* `substantiveChanges`: Whether the document is a REC and has proposed amendments
 * `newFeatures`: Whether the document is a REC and has proposed additions

 If some of these pieces of metadata cannot be deduced, that key will not exist, or its value will not be defined.